mpv-player/mpv/DOCS/man/input.rst

 Hooks are synchronous events between player core and a script or similar.
 This applies to client API (including the Lua scripting interface).
-Normally, events are supposed to be asynchronous, and the hook API provides an awkward and obscure way to handle events that require stricter coordination.
-There are no API stability guarantees made.
-Not following the protocol exactly can make the player freeze randomly.
-Basically, nobody should use this API.
+Normally, events are supposed to be asynchronous, and the hook API provides a way to handle events that require stricter coordination.
+Not following the protocol exactly can make the player freeze.
+Use with caution, avoid if synchronous event handling is not required.

 The C API is described in the header files.
 The Lua API is described in the Lua section.